DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

 ### Important Note
 Please take special note that this example is not a complete solution.
-Its main purpose to show the way to integrate the gantt control.
+Its main purpose to show the way to integrate [GanttControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGantt.GanttControl).
 Extend and modify this editor to meet your business requirements.
 Thoroughly test it before using in production.